yuniyakim/processing-and-analyzing-text/README.md

 # processing-and-analyzing-text

- Program processing and analyzing text from articles at Google Scholar website
+ Program for processing and analyzing text from articles on **cryptography** at Google Scholar website